 Moving on to RPA implementation

-We explained RPA before and highlighted its benefits here.
-Companies essentially face 2 options to minimize effort for repetitive tasks that require little human judgement and reduce employee satisfaction.
-These tasks are ripe for automation and enterprises face 2 options for automating them:
+Companies essentially face 2 options to minimize effort for repetitive tasks that require little human judgment:

 - Upgrade existing legacy systems to modern ones which enable automation